Brodersen/News/README.md

 This simple news app uses [NewsAPI](https://newsapi.org) to fetch articles from various news sources.

-The apps main screen is initially populated with articles from the **[Top Headlines](https://newsapi.org/docs/endpoints/top-headlines)**-endpoint and whenever the search query is reset (empty).
+The apps main screen is initially populated with articles from the **[Top Headlines](https://newsapi.org/docs/endpoints/top-headlines)**-endpoint and whenever the search query is reset (is empty).

 Use the search field in the top bar to search for articles by typing a query.
 Searching for articles this way uses the **[Everything](https://newsapi.org/docs/endpoints/everything)**-endpoint.